dotnet/docs/docs/architecture/blazor-for-web-forms-developers/data.md

 - ADO.NET
 - Entity Framework

-Data Sources were controls that you could place on a web form and configure like other controls.
-Visual Studio gave you a friendly set of dialogs to configure the controls and bind it to your web forms.
-Developers who enjoy a 'low code' or 'no code' approach preferred this technique when web forms were first released.
+Data Sources were controls that you could place on a Web Forms page and configure like other controls.
+Visual Studio provided a friendly set of dialogs to configure and bind the controls to your Web Forms pages.
+Developers who enjoy a "low code" or "no code" approach preferred this technique when Web Forms was first released.

 ![Data Sources](media/data/datasources.png)